pikruse/cluster-mht/notes/ClusteringMethods.md

 ## Hierarchical Clustering
 There are two types of hierarchical clustering:
 * *Agglomerative:* each object starts as its own cluster, and clusters are merged until a single cluster remains

 * *Divisive:* all objects start in the same cluster, and clusters are divided until each point has a unique cluster.

+We will focus on *agglomerative* clustering for the analysis.

 **Agglomerative clustering steps:**
 1. Compute the proximity/dissimilarity/distance matrix with a chosen distance metric